clicknium/clicknium-docs/doc/automation/image.md

 ![recorder sample1](../img/image_locator_sample1_2.png)

-You will get the locator as the following:
+You will get the locator as follows:
 ![recorder sample1](../img/image_locator_sample1_3.png)

-Actually, image locator contians two parts.
+Image locator contians two parts.
-First part is anchor element, during running, will first try to find the anchor element, and then capture anchor image depens on the image method attrbiute, try find the target image in anchor image through image matching, we use opencv library to do image matching.
+The first part is anchor element. during running, will first try to find the anchor element, and then capture anchor image depens on the image method attrbiute, try find the target image in anchor image through image matching, we use opencv library to do image matching.
-Second part is image, support the following attrbiutes:
+Second part is image, supporting the following attrbiutes:

 | Name      | Description | equals | contains |startWith |endWith |
 | ----------- | ----------- |----------- |----------- |----------- |----------- |